unitaryfund/mitiq/docs/source/examples/pt_zne.md

 ## Coherent noise vs. Incoherent noise

 Noise on quantum devices can broadly categorized into two types: Coherent, Incoherent.
-Each has different properties that can be
+Each has different properties that can be unfavorable toward a quantum circuit in different ways.

 **Coherent noise** is a reversible process as long as the noisy unitary transformation is known beforehand which is not always the case.
 These types of noise maintain the purity of the state.
 But in a quantum circuit subjected to coherent noise, the errors are easily carried across the circuit.
 This can be discerned through the **average gate infidelity** $r(\mathcal{E})$.
 When coherent errors contribute to a portion of the total error-rate, the worst case infidelity can scale as $\sqrt{r(\mathcal{E})}$ {cite}`Wallman_2014` which in turn reduces the performance of a quantum device by orders of magnitude.
 Thus, dealing with coherent noise requires a large resource overhead to acquire inferred knowledge of the noise unitaries which can then be used to reverse the effects.